SinaEghbal/take-it/README.md

-# MyDiary
+# TakeIT
 ## An app which takes care of all your notes

-### What is MyDiary
+### What is TakeIt

-MyDiary is a note-taking app for android platform which lets you take care of all your notes.
+TakeIt is a note-taking app for android platform which lets you take care of all your notes.

-Using MyDiary, you can write text notes, edit them, take picture notes and organise your notes.
+Using TakeIt, you can write text notes, edit them, take picture notes and organise your notes.

 ### Design